AdobeDocs/campaign-standard.en/help/api/using/managing-geographical-units.md

 ```

-It returns the details below.
+It returns details about the geogrpahical unit.

 ```